yhao9s9/aggregation-dynamics-investigation/README.md

 ### Data analysis

-Below are the scripts that are used for analyzing the mesh data and the internal structure of the platelet aggregates:
+The data analysis scripts are all stored in `\analysis`.
+This directory consists of the following files:
-* `meshData/mesh_volume_800.edp` collects the volume, height, bottom area and maximum length of the platelet aggregate meshes.
+* `meshData/mesh_volume_800.edp` collects the volume, height, bottom area and maximum length of the platelet aggregate meshes
-* `data.py` analyses the interesting values of the aggregates meshes
+* `meshdata.py` analyses the interesting values of the aggregates meshes
+* `densityData/tranDensity` collects the density data of all study cases (`tranPermea` is for permeability and `tranInten` is for fluorescence intensity)
+* `density.py` plots the average density under different WSRs
+* `permeability.py` plots the average permeability under different WSRs

 ### Flow simulation
 The flow simulation code is implemented in FreeFEM.
 A parallel version of FreeFEM should be installed to achieve a better performance, something that is crucial for finer meshes and 3D cases.
 A proper MPI runtime is required to run parallel FreeFEM (such as OpenMPI or MPICH).
 The PETSc module should also be installed and linked to FreeFEM (which is usually the default config for installing/compiling FreeFEM).
 The installation procedure can be found [here](https://doc.freefem.org/introduction/installation.html) for different platforms.